Neural CSI Compression Fine-Tuning: Taming the Communication Cost of Model Updates: Neural CSI Compression Fine-Tuning

-To evaluate how well our neural CSI compressor performs in these new environments, we assess the RD performance in Fig. \ref{eva_QuaDRiGa_DeepMIMO}.
-The model is tested on the QuaDRiGa dataset in Fig. \ref{eva_QuaDRiGa} and on the DeepMIMO ‘O2 dynamic’ dataset in Fig. \ref{eva_DeepMIMO}.
-As shown in these plots, our trained neural CSI compressor struggles with the new channel statistics and performs catastrophically.
-These results highlight the need for an effective fine-tuning strategy for the CSI compression problem in massive MIMO systems.
+To evaluate the generalization capability of the trained neural CSI compressor in previously unseen environments, we assess its RD performance in Fig.~\ref{fig:rd_noft}.
+The model is tested on the aforementioned datasets without any fine-tuning.
+As shown in the figure, the trained compressor exhibits a severe performance degradation under distribution shifts, failing to cope with the new channel statistics.
+These results clearly demonstrate the limitations of direct model reuse and underscore the necessity of an effective model fine-tuning strategy for neural CSI compression in massive MIMO systems.